Red Wings 3, Hurricanes 1

-Red Wings 3, Hurricanes 1: Tomas Tatar scored twice and Pavel Datsyuk collected a goal and two assists as visiting Detroit posted its third straight victory and seventh in eight outings.
+Red Wings 3, Hurricanes 1: Tomas Tatar scored twice and Pavel Datsyk collected a goal and two assists as visiting Detroit posted its third straight victory and seventh in eight outings.

 Petr Mrazek finished with 34 saves to improve to 3-0-0 on the season for the Red Wings, who have won seven of their last nine meetings with Carolina.
 Darren Helm notched an assist to extend his three-game point streak.